cloudtrust/go-jobs/README.md

 job_id | STRING | job ID, obtained from flaki when the job starts.
-The ID is associated with one job instance, so if a component exectute a job several times, e.g. a daily backup, each execution will have its own ID. enabled | BOOL | use to disable jobs, for example during an upgrade we may want to disable some jobs. status | STRING | status of the job ('RUNNING', 'IDLE')
+The ID is associated with one job instance, so if a component exectute a job several times, e.g. a daily backup, each execution will have its own ID. enabled | BOOL | use to disable jobs, for example during an upgrade we may want to disable some jobs. status | STRING | status of the job ('RUNNING', 'IDLE') lock_time | TIMESTAMP | when the lock was acquired

 ### Status